Health insurance: Funding and obligations

 Prescription drug plans are a form of insurance offered through some health insurance plans.
 In the U.S., the patient usually pays a copayment and the prescription drug insurance part or all of the balance for drugs covered in the formulary of the plan.
 Such plans are routinely part of national health insurance programs.
 For example, in the province of Quebec, Canada, prescription drug insurance is universally required as part of the public health insurance plan, but may be purchased and administered either through private or group plans, or through the public plan.

 Some, if not most, health care providers in the United States will agree to bill the insurance company if patients are willing to sign an agreement that they will be responsible for the amount that the insurance company does not pay.
 The insurance company pays out of network providers according to "reasonable and customary" charges, which may be less than the provider's usual fee.
 The provider may also have a separate contract with the insurer to accept what amounts to a discounted rate or capitation to the provider's standard charges.
 It generally costs the patient less to use an in-network provider.

 All health care systems ration health care to avoid excessive health system spending, typically with the help of cost-effectiveness analysis (CEA).
 Higher cost-effectiveness thresholds increase health insurance premiums and can make health insurance less affordable.
 Low competition between health insurers was found to increase health insurance premiums.

 Due to higher health care costs with age the costs of health insurance can depend on the old-age dependency ratio of a population.
+Community rating are regulations which require that health insurance premiums are constant regardless of certain characteristics of the person such as age.
+Community rating can result in adverse selection and younger persons subsidizing the health care of older persons.
+The degree of adverse selection, where riskier patients purchase higher insurance coverage, can vary by health insurance system.

+Health insurance fraud and health care fraud increase the cost of health insurance.
+Health insurance mandates increase health insurance costs.
+Political polarization of health insurance can reduce enrollment.